philbirt/consensys-academy-final-project/avoiding_common_attacks.md

 There are several ways I went about avoiding common attacks.

 One way, which I discussed in the design pattern decisions doc, was by employing fully-audited code for the most part, and making all but one function only callable by the owner of the contract.

-Another way I avoided common attacks is by writing a unit spec for every conceivable variation on inputs to each function.
+This audited code comes from Zeppelin's SafeMath, Pausable, Ownable, and ERC721Token contracts.

 I added require statements at the top of each function to validate the input, and checked that these preconditions are met in each unit spec.
 I limited the accessibility of the functions by making things private when no external caller needs to use it, made each public function pausable, and made all owner-specific transactions only callable by the owner.
 I used SafeMath from zeppelin when dealing with addition of two uints.
+I wrote unit specs to make sure each of these variations in input and data state were acting the way I expected.

 I also created a distinction between the address that signs valid token URIs for minting ERC721 tokens (minterAddress), and the address that owns the contract.
-Since the private key of the minter will have to live on a server, it made sense to separate the concerns of having that key possibly getting compromised and losing control of the full contract.
+Since the private key of the minter will have to live on a central server, it made sense to separate the concerns of having that key possibly getting compromised and losing control of the full contract.
 I created an owner-only function to update this minterAddress should the need arise.

-There is also a way I went about avoiding having arbitrary unvalidated user input in the mintTo function, by leveraging ECDSA signatures:
+There is also a way I went about avoiding having arbitrary unvalidated user input in the mintTo function, by leveraging ECDSA signatures, generated on the central server with a private key we own:

 Token URIs (in the form of an IPFS URI) must be signed by the minterAddress to verify that the URI came from the dApp, and not any other arbitrary user-generated URI.